Casyoo/poisePMS/README.md

 *  Search and display a project based on project name.
 *  Display all projects sorted in ascending numerical oreder based on project number.

+## Usage
+poisePMS can be used to create, maintain and update records of bulding projects of a hypothetical construction company.
+By foowing the menu and prompts it can be easily used to navigate and perform desired operations.

 ## Table of contents
 ### How to run the project